afcarl/fss17/index.md

 FYI: I have a basline tool for all of those.
 But most parts of it remain untested.
 And might want to use
          the tool for inspiration rather then execution.

+# But What About "Big Data"?

+(Mostly) missing in this subject will be talk of Hadoop, MapReduce, ElasticSearch, Spark, TensorFlow, DeepLearning, MapReduce, AWS, Zeppelin, Kafka, and all the other system-level stabples of the standard Big Data tool stack.
+These are all great tools  which you should, of course, learn and understand.
+There are many fantastic on-line, freely-available, resources which can offer detailed tutorials on all the above (and if you want to prioritize, start with Zeppelin+TensorFlow+Spark).

+But here's the thing.
+I've been doing data mining for far too long to use these tools uncritically.
+Data mining tools as heuristics for taking wild leaps across a huge space of possible models.
+And having supervised dozens of graduate students building and using those tools, I assert that many of those leaps can be too far-fetched.

+Now many other people and much more trusting than me.
+THey
+view data miners as perfect oracles that will deliver the "right" answer, which we will never need to question.

+- So, if you prefer (spurious) certainty, just study Hadoop, MapReduce, ElasticSearch,
+Spark, TensorFlow, DeepLearning, MapReduce, AWS, Zeppelin, Kafka, etc.
+- But if, like me, you have doubts, then you want to know how to engineer environments that support the exploration and reduction of doubts.
+  In which case, this subject is for you.

 # Student Goals

 The goal of this work is to destroy, or at least find limits with my prior work.
-As inputs for that task I offer DARE, a tool kit that ofers a baseline0 implementation of many of the tools that I think are important.
+As inputs for that task I offer LURE, a tool kit that ofers a baseline0 implementation of many of the tools that I think are important.

 For everything I show you, your response should be:

 - I've been reading some on that topic...
 - ... and I see that there are several other ways to do that thing ...
-- ... and I'm going to code them up and see if they work better than DARE.
+- ... and I'm going to code them up and see if they work better than LURE.

 Your job is to

 - research alternate ways to implement any part of that  kit
 - implemenent on of them
-- compare them to DARE
+- compare them to LURE
-- show where DARE falls down
+- show where LURE falls down
 - make a recommendation about
-   - when not to use DARE and use something else
+   - when not to use LURE and use something else
-   - how to improve DARE to make it let your better thing.
+   - how to improve LURE to make it let your better thing.
-   - how to improve the better thing to make it more like DARE
+   - how to improve the better thing to make it more like LURE

-Now, of course, you should expect to do better than DARE.
-DARE is a one-size-fits all tool designed with a "near enough is good enough" attitude.
+Now, of course, you should expect to do better than LURE.
+LURE is a one-size-fits all tool designed with a "near enough is good enough" attitude.
 Specific tools often do better on specific data sets.
-So consider yourself a success if you prove DARE a failure!
+So consider yourself a success if you prove LURE a failure!